MisterPasha/MisterPasha/README.md

 - 🌱 I’m currently learning **MLOps and Data Engineering**

-- 👯 I’m looking to collaborate on **projects involving medical data**
+- 👯 I’m looking to collaborate on **LLM and MLOps projects, or projects involving medical data**

 - 💬 Ask me about **numpy/PyTorch/TensorFlow, IoT**